 It’s hard to imagine two things that go together more than Disney and Mickey Mouse.

 The Mouse and the Walt Disney Company have been intertwined ever since Mickey first debuted in 1928.
-Now, almost a full century later, the company’s copyright ownership of Mickey is coming to an end.
-Wait…so Disney won’t own Mickey anymore?
+Now, almost a full century later, the company’s copyright ownership of Mickey has come to an end…at least partially.
+Wait…so Disney doesn’t own Mickey anymore?
 HUH?
 What does that even mean!?
 We’re breaking it down.

 Let’s start at the beginning